Information, effects, deficiency, dosage, side effects

 Ashwagandha (Withaferin A) causes suicidal blood cell death.

-Ashwagandha (the leaves) successfully cured anemia, a common disease among Indian women in rural areas.
+Ashwagandha (the leaves) successfully cured anaemia, a common disease among Indian women in rural areas.

 Ashwagandha also has the potential to increase red blood cells.